SIR RICHARD WALLACE, 1st BT. 1818 – 1890

 Exceptional generosity at a critical moment

-The Siege of Paris and the Commune 1870/1 saw 4,500 British lives saved and 500 repatriations successfully organized by the British Charitable Fund, thanks largely to ‘a most private, mysterious and unexpectedly philanthropic of Victorians’.
+The Siege of Paris and the Commune 1870/1 saw 4,500 British being provided with food and other essentials and 500 repatriations successfully organised by the British Charitable Fund, thanks largely to the “most private, mysterious and unexpectedly philanthropic of Victorians”.

 ‘Of all the British residents in Paris during the Siege, by far the most personally popular was a tall figure with a grizzled moustache’, who, ‘accompanied by a black and tan retriever dog, made his way from one Mayoral centre to another, leaving at each place a large packet of banknotes for the relief of the poor of the district.’